 Define Internal IP ranges that you want to monitor.
 IP addresses in these internal ranges will be individually tracked for traffic analysis and inventoried in detail.

 While registering a sensor, in Define Internal Assets step, you can add IP ranges within your network to monitor.
 The assets discovered for these IP addresses will be individually inventoried and tracked for traffic analysis.
 You'll be able to select IP ranges from default list or can create custom IP ranges.

-Alternatively, you can add internal assets, simply go to Configuration > Internal Assets > Create New.
+Alternatively, you can add internal assets, simply go to Configuration > Internal Assets > Add.

 Here, you’ll define the IP ranges within your network you want to monitor.
 The assets discovered for these IP addresses will be individually inventoried and tracked for traffic analysis.
 You can use default IP ranges, IP range tags, or customized IP ranges options to define range of internal assets.
-Select Inventory these assets check box for marking inventoried assets.
+Select Do you want to inventory the assets check box for marking inventoried assets.